Kuwait forms new Cabinet, includes six royals

-ABU DHABI A veteran former central bank governor was appointed Kuwait's finance minister on Sunday, state news agency KUNA said, after a parliamentary election in the major crude producer last month.
+ABU DHABI Mustapha al-Shamali was appointed oil minister in Kuwait's new Cabinet, state news agency KUNA said on Sunday after a parliamentary election in the major crude producer last month.

-A reshuffled cabinet unveiled by the news agency also included a new oil minister, Mustapha al-Shamali, who was finance minister in the outgoing cabinet.

-Oil policy in the OPEC member state is set by a Supreme Oil Council, so ministerial changes in that portfoilio are less important than in other countries.
+Oil policy in the OPEC member state is set by a Supreme Oil Council, so ministerial changes are less important than in other countries.

 The new cabinet was sworn in on Sunday before the emir, Sheikh Sabah al-Ahmad al-Jaber al-Sabah, KUNA reported.
-It includes six members of the royal family and one member of parliament.
+It includes six members in the royal family and one member of the parliament.

 Previous governments included on average four members of ruling al-Sabah family and up to six members of parliament.

+The Finance Ministry, which Shamali previously led, will now be headed by Sheikh Salem Abdulaziz al-Sabah, who served for more than 20 years as central bank governor until his resignation in February 2012.

-Mohamed Khaled al-Hamad al-Sabah will serve as interior minister, a decree by the emir said.
+Mohamed Khaled al-Hamad al-Sabah will serve as interior minister, a decree by Kuwait's emir said.

 The July 27 parliamentary election brought in an assembly seen as more amenable to the government than some of its predecessors, raising hopes that economic development projects will move forward in the Gulf Arab state.